 Watch live as Boris Johnson sets out plan for living with Covid

-Prime Minister Boris Johnson holds Downing Street news conference as the leader sets out his plan for living with Covid.
+Prime Minister Boris Johnson is holding a Downing Street news conference as the leader sets out his plan for living with Covid.

 The prime minister has announced a raft of changes to Covid rules, including ending self-isolation rules entirely and scrapping free testing.